 Strategy 2030

-Tampere Music Festivals is a part of the City of Tampere’s Urban Environment unit.
-Our policies and practices are based on the 2030 strategy of the City of Tampere , which states the following: “We carry our responsibility of wellbeing and environment by operating in an ecologically, socially, culturally, and economically sustainable ways.
+Tampere Music Festivals is a part of the City of Tampere’s public cultural services.
+Our policies and practices are based on the 2030 strategy of the City of Tampere, which states the following: “We carry our responsibility of wellbeing and environment by operating in an ecologically, socially, culturally, and economically sustainable ways.
 We advance equality and safety with our activities.”

-On this page, we have summarized information on the practical responsibility actions that the Tampere Music Festivals organization implements in its daily operation.
+On this page, we have summarized information on the practical responsibility actions that the Tampere Music Festivals organisation implements in its daily operations.

 Actions